annanda/website_emotion_detection_for_children_with_asd/README.md

-# Website for the research project "Personal-independent Emotion Detection Model for Children with High-Functioning ASD"
+# Source Code Website for the research project "Ethically-driven Multimodal Emotion Detection for Children with Autism"

+Author: Annanda Sousa

+## Licence